felixleopoldo/benchpress/docs/source/module_add.rst

             "script.R"

-:numref:`new_params_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params/script.R>`__, which samples a covariance matrix for a multivariate Gaussian distribution and saves is properly in :r:`snakemake@output[["params"]]`.
+:numref:`new_params_script` shows `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params/script.R>`__, which samples a covariance matrix for a multivariate Gaussian distribution from the G-Inverse Wishart distibution and saves it.

+This template module uses the `BDgraph <https://cran.r-project.org/web/packages/BDgraph/index.html>`_ to sample the matrix, so this needs to be installed on your system in order to be tested.

-The format of this file depend on the type of parameters used, here we sample the a covariance matrix, which are stored as a matrix in a CSV file.
+The format of the saved file depend on the type of parameters used, in this case, since we sample matrix it can be stored as a CSV file.

 .. code-block:: r
     :name: new_params_script
-    :caption: script.R in the new_params template.
+    :caption: script.R from new_params.

     # As the parameterisation differ between models, there is
     # no sample script here.